 Some health care watchdog groups are concerned about how the Federal Drug Administration (FDA) has recently started releasing potentially dangerous drugs on the market.
-Two of the drugs that have recently been fast tracked include the gout medication Uloric and one for Parkinson's named Nuplazid.
+Two of the drugs that have recently been fast-tracked include the gout medication Uloric and one for Parkinson’s named Nuplazid.
 Both have been criticized for causing significant side effects.
 The FDA fast tracks many unsafe drugs, and this didn’t use to be the case.

 Patients that participated in two of three different Uloric clinical studies either suffered strokes, heart failure or attacks after taking the drug.
 Patients who either took an alternative drug or none experienced these same adverse side effects at much lower rates than those who took Uloric.